-Curry Ramen: The Birthplace and Popular Instant Cup Noodles
+Curry Ramen: Birthplace and Popular Instant Cup Noodles

-Curry matches well with Japanese noodle dishes, and in fact, ramen, udon, and buckwheat soba noodle soups with curry sauce are widely eaten around Japan.
+Curry matches well with Japanese noodle soups, and in fact, ramen, udon, and soba with curry sauce are widely enjoyed around Japan.

-The ramen and the udon using curry sauce are literally called “Curry Ramen (カレーラーメン)” and “Curry Udon (カレーうどん)” respectively, while the soba with curry is generally called “Curry Nanban (カレー南蛮)” in Japan.
+The ramen and udon using curry sauce are literally called “Curry Ramen (カレーラーメン)” and “Curry Udon (カレーうどん)” respectively, while the soba with curry is generally called “Curry Nanban (カレー南蛮)”.

 Curry Ramen (カレーラーメン)

-As I wrote an article on Curry Udon and Curry Nanban before, today let me talk about the rest Curry Ramen.
+As I wrote an article about Curry Udon and Curry Nanban before, today let me talk about the rest, Curry Ramen.

 Actually, there are 3 major theories about the birthplace of Curry Ramen.